Benawi/Microverse-JS-Capstone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Give me ⭐️ If you like this project!
+Give us ⭐️ If you like this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse program for providing me this great chance.
+- We would like to thank Microverse program for providing us this great chance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>